iprs-dev/ipld-specs/schemas/schema-kinds.md

 (see the [Understanding Cardinality](#understanding-cardinality) table later in this document for more examples of what this means, and how it compares in semantics with the other modifiers).
-As a representational rather than type definition feature, the syntatic position for an implicit declaration is on the end of the line declaring a field, and in parenthesis (the same as where the 'rename' and other representation-level directives can be found).
+As a representational rather than type definition feature, the syntactic position for an implicit declaration is on the end of the line declaring a field, and in parenthesis (the same as where the 'rename' and other representation-level directives can be found).